 Curated automation

 Here's what I mean by curated automation.
-When we build content pipelines at Ability.ai, we don't just wire a text generator directly to a social media API.
+When we build AI content pipelines at Ability.ai, we don't just wire a text generator directly to a social media API.
 That is how you get hallucinations and generic drivel posted to your personal brand.
 Instead, we orchestrate a middleware layer - a 'human-in-the-loop' interface.

 In my own workflow, this looks like a simple, somewhat ugly web interface.
 It doesn't need to be polished UI; it just needs to be functional.
 My AI agents do the heavy lifting of research, drafting, and formatting.
 They present me with options.
 But then, the system pauses.
 It asks for my sign-off.